krasserm/perceiver-io/docs/building-blocks.md

 ![architecture](images/perceiver-ar.png)

-The implementation of [Perceiver AR](https://arxiv.org/abs/2202.07765) is very similar to a Perceiver IO encoder.
-Perceiver AR additionally uses [rotary position embeddings](https://arxiv.org/abs/2104.09864) and uses a causal cross- and self- attention mask.
-The current implementation is still experimental and a final implementation may be entirely based on Perceiver IO.
+[Perceiver AR](https://arxiv.org/abs/2202.07765) models are constructed from a generic `PerceiverAR` class and task-specific `InputAdapter` and `OutputAdapter` subclasses.
+The implementation of Perceiver AR is similar to that of a Perceiver IO encoder.
+Perceiver AR additionally uses [rotary position embeddings](https://arxiv.org/abs/2104.09864) and causal cross- and self- attention masks.
+The current Perceiver AR implementation is still experimental.